 Roughly speaking, a credal classifier identifies easy instances, over which it returns a single class, and hard instances, over which it returns more classes.
 A credal classifier is effective at recognizing hard instances if its precise counterpart undergoes a considerable drop of accuracy on them.
-As a counterpart of the likelihood-based classifier we consider a Bayesian network with the same graph, but whose parameters are learned precisely as in (5); this model is referred to as the standard network in the following.
+As a precise counterpart of the likelihood-based credal classifier we consider a Bayesian network with the same graph, but whose parameters are learned precisely as in (5); this model is referred to as the standard network in the following.
+The graph is learned using the K2 score [9, Chap.
+18].
 The considered data sets and their main characteristics are shown in Tab.
 1. We run 5 runs of 5 folds cross-validation, for a total of 25 training/test experiments on each data set.